leaf-research-technologies/leaf-research-technologies.github.io/about.md

 permalink: /about/
 ---

 The Leaf Team design, build and support repositories for higher education, research and cultural heritage organisations.
 We offer hosting, bespoke development and consultancy services.
 Our core technologies are [EPrints](https://github.com/eprintsug) and [Samvera](http://samvera.org/).
-Part of Digital Services at [CoSector - University of London](http://cosector.com).
+We are part of Digital Services at [CoSector - University of London](http://cosector.com).

 ### More Information